 For a rugged change of scenery, consider hiking a section of the Coastal Trail.
 Seventy miles of this long-distance trail passes through Redwood NSP.
 One favorite part is the Klamath Section, which runs for 5.5 miles, one-way between two trailheads: Wilson Creek Picnic Area off US-101 and Klamath River Overlook on Requa Road.
 On this section you can access Hidden Beach via a spur trail and visit the famous Klamath River Overlook, at the southern end, which offers views of the mouth of the Klamath River where it enters the Pacific Ocean.

 Of course, there’s more to see and do in the Northern California Redwoods National Park.
-Some people wonder about zip lining redwoods adventures or about having their wedding in the redwoods.
+Some people wonder about zip-lining redwoods adventures or about having their wedding in the redwoods.
 These activities mostly happen outside the national and state parks, and a great source for information is the Humboldt County Visitor’s Bureau at www.visitredwoods.com.
-Want to know more about these giant trees of California?
-Comment below.
-We would love to hear from you!

 Additionally, if you want a great activity and keepsake of the places you’ve traveled across the United States and the remarkable national parks of America, check out the top-selling scratch off map of United States, including a bonus National Parks scratch off map poster!

 1 thought on “Majestic Redwoods of California… Tallest Trees on Earth!”